By Larissa Milne

 Splitting up for the day provides us the luxury of pursuing our personal interests at leisure.
 I can stroll through gardens looking at each and every flower without feeling guilty dragging my totally bored husband along.
 He in turn can explore turrets and tanks happily for hours, since I’m not impatiently tapping my toe behind him.

 By separating for a short time, couples can reach beyond their collective comfort zones.
 Exploring on your own takes you out of the insular couples “bubble” and encourages you to reach out to others, asking questions and striking up conversations.
-The ability to delve deeper into a particular interest provides a richer experience yielding fonder memories of your visit.
+The ability to delve deeper into a particular interest provides a richer experience yielding fonder memories.

 “Me” Days On Six Continents